sezaras85/sentient_roma/README.md

-Guide: Running Sentient AGI ROMA on a VPS
+# Guide: Running Sentient AGI ROMA on a VPS
-This guide provides step-by-step instructions on how to set up and run the Sentient AGI ROMA meta-agent framework on a Virtual Private Server (VPS), such as one from Contabo.
+This guide provides step-by-step instructions on how to set up and run the Sentient AGI ROMA meta-agent framework on a VPS, such as one from Contabo.

-Step 1: Install Dependencies
+# Step 1: Install Dependencies
 First, you need to install the essential tools to run ROMA on your VPS.
 ROMA uses Docker containers, so you must have Docker and Git installed.

-Bash
+'''Bash

 # For Ubuntu/Debian Guide: Running Sentient AGI ROMA on a VPS
 sudo apt update
 sudo apt install git docker.io -y
+'''

 # Start the Docker service
 sudo systemctl start docker